 Our Guimaras adventure didn’t end there.
 Tommy convinced us again to follow him to a secret place where you could snorkel and see the coral reef literally 20cm below sea level!
 This time we rented his motorbike (!) and after half an hour walking from the “parking” we reached a fantastic place where we managed to snorkel for hours and even watched Nemo fishes in their nests – just a few meters from the shore, watch our small video below!
 It was so much shallow so we had to float as horizontally as possible in order not to touch the coral reef at all.
 This place is a local secret and people are scared of this being ruined by tourists if it becomes famous- since I do not reveal secrets like these if you ever visit Guimaras you may ask Tommy to guide you!

 More things to do in Guimaras

 Jordan, the cute capital, has a well-informed Mango centre where you can learn more about mango plantation, preservation, harvest, etc. During the Guimaras mango Festival, they receive way more visitors than usual – plan accordingly!- as it is located very close to the main area of the festival, the Capitol Grounds.
 And now the most important part: I beg you to visit the Pit Stop restaurant for their famous Mango–Cashew nuts Pizza; you have to taste it even once in your lifetime!
 I could eat it every day (oh gosh) and no, it is not like the pineapple pizza!

 If you have read the entire post so far you wont be surprised if I mention that we were being asked by visitors to take selfies with them in front of the mangos!
 During the festival, we just saw one more person that looked foreigner and he was within a Philippino family; maybe there are more tourists now that the Mango Festival in Guimaras is gaining more and more attention.
-Hence, I felt like I was back in China (and again I ate SO much- succulent mangoes are THE passion)!
+Hence, I felt like I was back in China (and once more I ate SO much- succulent mangoes are THE passion)!

 How to Reach Guimaras from Panay island / Iloilo city